 Maybe you’re just starting out, and you’re killing it with a 40% conversion rate by going after the low-hanging fruit.
 Further down the road, it’s challenging to get a funnel conversion rate above 20% or 25%.
 Feeding your funnel a high volume of quality meetings is vital.

 Your salesperson is talented, smart, and hard-working.
 But chances are their scattered schedule is sparse of those Grade-A meetings.
 And no meetings mean no deals.
 So, where the heck is everything going wrong?

 Let’s break this down into two main issues:

 If your company doesn’t have market research or sales development roles, it makes it that much easier to mess things up at the top of the funnel.
 Moreover, pinpointing ICPs takes systematic research to get the intricacies of a persona’s company and career before even making the first contact.

 Put yourself in your buyer’s shoes, would you respond to the generic email “Don’t you want to scale faster?”
 Delete.

-Think about this: 56% of B2B buyers cite the salesperson’s ability to flex knowledge and insights about the buyer’s company as a winning factor in their purchase decision.
+Think about this – 56% of B2B buyers cite the salesperson’s ability to flex knowledge and insights about the buyer’s company as a winning factor in their purchase decision.
 Going deep into the root of the pain point and background of the lead shows that you are prepared, diligent, and care about a more personalized professional relationship.

-In conclusion, preparative steps for effective outreach are crucial yet time-consuming, making it hard to both prospect and sell in the same role.
-Above all, keep in mind that in-funnel conversion rate increases when you get both the right target companies and ideal personas from the start.
+In conclusion, preparative steps for effective outreach are crucial yet time-consuming, making it hard for both prospects and sell in the same role.
+Above all, keep in mind that the in-funnel conversion rate increases when you get both the right target companies and ideal personas from the start.

-The takeaway: Your funnel is only as healthy as the leads and companies you’re feeding it.
+The Takeaway: Your funnel is only as healthy as the leads and companies you’re feeding it.
 Specialize and strategize from the top-down with outbound.

 Does your SaaS need outbound sales to succeed?
-Download the full guide below to find out.
+Download the full guide to find out.